mozilla/gecko-dev/testing/perfdocs/generated/writing.rst

 Custom Script
 -------------

 Custom Script tests use a custom/adhoc script to execute a test.
 Currently, only shell scripts are supported through the ScriptShellRunner.
 In the future, other types of scripts may be supported through the addition of new test layers.
-These types of scripts support both Mobile, and Desktop testing within the ``custom-script`` flavor.
+These types of scripts support both mobile and desktop testing within the ``custom-script`` flavor.

 Custom Shell Scripts
 ^^^^^^^^^^^^^^^^^^^^